cloudnativer/kube-install/README0.3.md

 # [4] Parameter introduction

 <br>
-The parameters about kube-install can be viewed using the "kube-install help" command.
+The parameters about kube-install can be viewed using the `kube-install help` command.
 You can also <a href="docs/parameters0.3.md">see more detailed parameter introduction here</a>.<br>
 <br>
 <br>
 <br>